mauriciojost/mauriciojost.github.io/_posts/2017-04-19-benchmarking-in-scala.markdown

 ## Why benchmarking?

 Coding consciously and the use of code reviews are of great importance when it comes to writing clean and efficient code.
+Sometimes however, I feel like I need stronger reasons to go one way or another, specially when I don't really know what is happening under the JVM hood.

-But sometimes I feel like I need stronger proofs to go one way or another, specially when I don't really know what is happening under the JVM hood.
+A benchmark helps describing the current status of your implementation.
+It provides awareness, helps deciding if improvement is worth the investment, and finally helps measuring the improvement of your change (if any).

-A number describing the current status of your implementation will let you firstly gain awareness, secondly decide if improvement is worth the investment, and finally measure the improvement of your change.
-But it is not so easy...
+Unfortunately getting such number is not so easy, but fortunately there are good tools to do it correctly.
+Keep reading if you're interested.

 <!--more-->

-## What is the problem with it?
+## What is the problem with benchmarking?

-When it comes to performance of an algorithm, we can get such metric by doing **benchmarking**.
+With benchmarking we can determine the performance of an algorithm.
+However getting meaningful data is tricky.

 > _What can be so complicated about it?
 Just launch the algorithm many times and measure its execution time, and voila!!!_

 Nope, benchmarking is not so trivial, specially on top of JVM.
-Scala by itself applies more than [15 phases](https://wiki.scala-lang.org/display/SIW/Overview+of+Compiler+Phases) when compiling trying to optimize the algorithm, and the JVM can also apply very clever optimizations at run time, leading to a (very) fooled conclusion.
+Scala by itself applies more than [15 phases](https://wiki.scala-lang.org/display/SIW/Overview+of+Compiler+Phases) when compiling trying to optimize the algorithm, and the JVM can also apply very clever optimizations at run time, leading to a fooled conclusion.

 For instance, try to explain why the comparative benchmark set [org.mauritania.minibenchmark.catalog.IdentityTricky](https://mauriciojost.github.io/scala-benchmark/)